 (b) In the prevalent non-English languages of members in the MCP's service area, and

-(c) In alternative formats and in an appropriate manner that takes into consideration the special needs of members including but not limited to visually-limited and LRP members.
+(c) In alternative formats and in an appropriate manner that takes into consideration the special needs of members .

-(14) To be assured that oral interpretation and oral translation services are available at no cost to members.
+(14) Receive necessary oral interpretation and oral translation services at no cost.

-(16) To be informed of specific student practitioner roles and the right to refuse student care.
+(16) Be informed of specific student practitioner roles and the right to refuse student care.

-(18) To formulate advance directives and to file any complaints concerning noncompliance with advance directives with the Ohio department of health.
+(18) Formulate advance directives and to file any complaints concerning noncompliance with advance directives with the Ohio department of health.

-(19) To change PCPs no less often than monthly.
-MCP's must mail written confirmation to the member of their new PCP selection prior to or on the effective date of the change.
+(19) Change primary care providers ( PCPs) no less often than monthly.
+The MCP must mail written confirmation to the member of his or her new PCP selection prior to or on the effective date of the change.

-(20) To appeal to or file directly with the United States department of health and human services office of civil rights any complaints of discrimination on the basis of race, color, national origin, age or disability in the receipt of health services.
+(20) Appeal to or file directly with the United States department of health and human services office of civil rights any complaints of discrimination on the basis of race, color, national origin, age or disability in the receipt of health services.

-(21) To appeal to or file directly with the ODM office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, veteran's status, ancestry, health status or need for health services in the receipt of health services.
+(21) Appeal to or file directly with the ODM office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, gender identity, sexual orientation, age, disability, national origin, military status, genetic information, ancestry, health status or need for health services in the receipt of health services.

-(22) To be free to exercise their rights and to be assured that exercising their rights does not adversely affect the way the MCP, the MCP's providers, or ODM treats the member.
+(22) Be free to exercise their rights and to be assured that exercising their rights does not adversely affect the way the MCP, the MCP's providers, or ODM treats the member.

-(23) To be assured that the MCP must comply with all applicable federal and state laws and other laws regarding privacy and confidentiality.
+(23) Be assured the MCP must comply with all applicable federal and state laws and other laws regarding privacy and confidentiality.

-(24) To choose his or her health professional to the extent possible and appropriate.
+(24) Choose his or her health professional to the extent possible and appropriate.

-(25) To be assured that female members have direct access to a woman's health specialist within the network for covered care necessary to provide women's routine and preventive health care services.
-This is in addition to the member's designated PCP if the PCP is not a woman's health specialist.
+(25) For female members, to obtain direct access to a woman's health specialist within the network for covered care necessary to provide women's routine and preventive health care services.
+This is in addition to a member's designated PCP if the PCP is not a woman's health specialist.

-(26) To be provided a second opinion from a qualified health care professional within the MCP's panel.
+(26) Be provided a second opinion from a qualified health care professional within the MCP's panel.
 If such a qualified health care professional is not available within the MCP's panel, the MCP must arrange for a second opinion outside the network, at no cost to the member.

-(B) MCPs must advise members via the member handbook of the member rights specified in paragraph (A) of this rule.
+(B) An MCP must advise members via the member handbook of the member rights specified in paragraph (A) of this rule.

 Promulgated Under: 119.03